chfoo/elfvideo/README.md

 **This is work in progress.
 Not yet complete.**

-PMD is a bit more complicated.
+PMD is a bit more complicated but most of the data is already included or available as a easy download.

 Requires in addition: